Greenfield-Central High School reveals new $20M performing arts center to the public

 GREENFIELD, Ind.
 (WISH)–Take a firsthand look at the new Performing Arts Center at Greenfield-Central High School.

-The $20 plus million facility is set to open to the public today for the first time Friday.
+The $20+ million facility is set to open to the public today for the first time Friday.

-From 5 to 9pm, the facility will be open for an open house.
+From 5 – 9 p.m., the auditorium will host an open house.

-The First performance in the venue will be the Christmas Show for 4pm and 7pm on December 7th.
+The first performance in the venue will be a Christmas show from 4 – 7 p.m. on Dec.
+7.

-“We’re so excited, I’ve been telling our students here they are incredibly spoiled with everything that we have here.”
-Said Jeffery Dalstrom, Auditorium Director & Drama Teacher Greenfield-Central High School
+“We’re so excited, I’ve been telling our students here they are incredibly spoiled with everything that we have here,” said Jeffery Dalstrom, auditorium director and drama teacher Greenfield-Central High School.

-Dalstrom says the venue is State of the Art and technology that has just been released in the last year or so.
+Dalstrom says the venue is state-of-the-art and the technology that has just been released in the last year or so.

-“Our kids came in and we had a couple look up and see everything and they just started to cry and so I looked at them and said you deserve this, you earned it.”
-Said Dalstrom
+“Our kids came in and we had a couple look up and see everything and they just started to cry, so I looked at them and said, ‘You deserve this, you earned it.’”

 Dalstrom says this is also a venue for the community.